manvirag/tech_learning_tinkering/hld/problems/stock_exchange/readme.md

 - We have to design the stock exchange.
 - User can buy and sell the stocks.
-- User can see the market listing price.
+- User can see the market live stock price.
-- User can do only limit order.
+- User can do market and limit order.

 Non-functional Requirements:
 - latency should be very low.